 Ty Cwrw is a traditional Welsh pub located in Mumbles that serves up some of the best ales and ciders around.
 Be sure to check out their signature ‘Ty Cwrw’ beer which is brewed especially for this establishment –it has won awards as one of the finest beers in Wales!

 There are many restaurants in and around Mumbles Swansea where you can enjoy some delicious meals.
 Whether you feel like dining out or staying in, there’s a place for every budget.

-From pubs to bistros–not to mention Indian, Chinese, Italian and French cuisine as well as traditional English favourites–you’ll find something that will tickle your palate.
+From pubs to bistros–not to mention Indian, Chinese, Italian, and French cuisine, as well as traditional English favorites–you’ll find something that will tickle your palate.

 If you’re looking for places to eat in Mumbles, then here are some of the best:

 A fine dining restaurant situated right on the beach in Langland Bay, the Brasserie is a must for any foodie.
 The menu features mains such as moules frites and Langland’s fish and chips, whereas desserts include tiramisu and rum baba, which are all made using fresh local ingredients whenever possible.

 Their restaurant not only has a fantastic view, but they also serve some of the best main courses and desserts in Mumbles, Swansea.
 If you have children, the beach is in full view right in front of the terrace, so you can watch them play safely while you finish your meal or linger a little longer while you enjoy the views.

 Johnnies is a traditional fish & chip shop that also serves up some of the best fish & chips I have ever had.
 We loved the food so much that we ate there three times in one week!

 They offer take-away meals as well as fast food, which you can enjoy there or on the go.
 The portions are generous, so be sure to bring your appetite with you when dining here.